EmilyHLuu/EmilyHLuu/README.md

 ## ✨ About Me
 I’m a business student passionate about **data analytics, finance, compliance, and research**.
 I love turning messy data into insights, solving real-world problems, and communicating findings clearly.
 I’m always learning new tools and techniques that help bridge business, finance, and technology.
-I'm a Break Through Tech AI/ML Fellow and the VP of Alumnae Relations at the Women in Business Club at Baruch College.
+I'm actively involved both on and off campus.
+I am a Break Through Tech AI/ML Fellow and the VP of Alumnae Relations at the Women in Business Club at Baruch College.
 I am also a member of the ISACA Cybersecurity Club.

 ---